Woman composting in home kitchen.

 4. Upgrade Your Toilet

 Older toilets use significantly more water, about 7 gallons on average.
 Energy-efficient toilets use about 1.6 gallons on average.
-Even using a bidet with your energy-efficient toilet would use less water than an average older toilet.
-Spending the money on an energy-efficient toilet now will save you money and precious water in the future.
-To ensure you’re getting the best energy efficiency from your new toilet, look for the Energy Star product label, which certifies the product is energy efficient.
-You may also want to consider getting a dual-flush system that conserves water by using less water to flush liquid waste than solid.
+Even an energy-efficient toilet with a bidet uses less water than the average older toilet.
+Spending money on an energy-efficient toilet now will save you money and precious water in the future.

 5. Install A Bidet